 Contraindications of Clomicalm In Dogs

 Contraindications are things that make it unlikely that your dog can take Clomicalm.
 For example, you should not give your dog Clomicalm tablets if they have known hypersensitivity.
-Also, clomicalm for dogs should never be used in male dogs that breed.
+Also, clomicalm for dogs should never be used in breeding male dogs since it may shrink testicles if given at high doses.
 They can develop a condition called testicular hypoplasia.
-Other contraindications are dogs that have seizures in their medical history or are taking monoamine oxidase inhibitors.
+Other

 Behavioral Treatments For Separation Anxiety in Dogs